 I joined the OSU Newark faculty in 2004, where I teach introductory biology to majors and non-majors, engage undergraudates in independent research, and train graduate students.
 My research investigates the interactions between plants and pollinators.
 I am especially interested in understanding factors that influence the populations and communities of native bees.
 In Ohio, I have worked to understand how mine reclamation influences pollinator communities, how crop management practices influence important crop pollinators, and how invasive species interact with pollinators.
 I aim to apply basic ecological principles to solve real-world problems that influence the sustainability and productivity of natural and agricultural systems.

 - Testing the role of floral diversity, landscape composition, and nest site availability on pollinator communities in prairie patches planted on reclaimed minelands.

-- The application of stage-based matrix models to understand patterns of population demography of solitary bees.
+- The application of state-based matrix models to understand patterns po population demography of solitary bees.

 Areas of Expertise

 MSc, Botany and Plant Sciences, University of California Riverside

 BA, Biology and Medicine, Brown University